© Alan Dunwell - 2002

 spot" over the fingerboard extension (Matt Flinner tone) and the bridge

 (Mike Marshall tone).
-This made the instrument a lot more fun to play
+This made the instrument a lot more fun

 and listen to.

-- On Bridge #1 the "sweet spot" seemed to be closer to the nut than with
+- On Bridge #1 the "sweet spot" seemed to be closer to the nut than

 the other bridges - almost above the extension.

-- On bridge #1, I needed to adjust my double-stop tremolo technique so
+- On bridge #1, I needed to adjust my double-stop tremolo technique

 that the pick noise does not overwhelm the tone of the double-stop.